RyzenK8/ARC/README.md

 2. Go to the directory to make a change : « CD ARC 2020.05/ARC/data/settings.json »
 3. Use your IDE editor if you have a graphic or if you are on the command line use nano, these are the values to modify add your token and your ID : {"token":"YOUR TOKEN","client":"CLIENT ID","tag":"$","case":"true","separator":"\\s+"} Do not forget to save your modification.
 4. It is necessary to download NodeJS to operate https://nodejs.org/
-5. Run the terminal with NodeJS enter this command « npm node bot.js »
+5. Run the terminal with NodeJS enter this command « node bot.js »
 6. Congratulations your bot is operational

 (Optional) If you use a VPS or a NodeJS server to make changes replace index.js put bot.js